puneetmanghwani/diabetes_test_webpy/README.md

 # diabetes_test_webpy
-algorith for diabetes testing using webpy framework for takin input from user
+algorithm for diabetes testing using webpy framework for taking input from user and webscrping it's cure